 River Eo, Oscos and Terras de Burón

-- Title Castropol, Taramundi, San Tirso de Abres, Vegadeo, San Martín de Oscos, Santa Eulalia de Oscos and Villanueva de Oscos Western Asturias
+- Title Castropol, Taramundi, San Tirso de Abres, Vegadeo, San Martín de Oscos, Santa Eulalia de Oscos y Villanueva de Oscos Western Asturias

 - Extension Extension: 1.588 km 2

-- Maximum elevation Maximum elevation: 1,202 m. at Pico de A Bobia.
+- Maximum elevation Maximum elevation: 1,202 m. on the Pico de A Bobia peak

 Images